3. States and possible state switches#

 The following simplified state diagram excludes the ERROR state for visual clarity.
 The complete version is provided at the end of the chapter.

-When TOPOFLIGHT first connects to the TOPOFLIGHT universal protocol, it is generally expected to be in the CONNECTED state.
+When the first connection using TOPOFLIGHT universal protocol is made, the system is generally expected to be in the CONNECTED state.